Money and Divorce

 What do you want to protect?

 In most divorces, a key goal is the equitable distribution of assets.
 But by focusing immediately on who gets what, people often miss important opportunities to protect and maximize what is there.
 In litigation, the game is simple – get as much as you can.
 Yet playing by the court’s rules can make the results seem anything but fair.
-In Mediation and Collaborative Law, our goal is to create outcomes in which both sides walk away with their dignity, emotions and–yes–finances intact.
+In Mediation and Collaborative Divorce, our goal is to create outcomes in which both sides walk away with their dignity, emotions and–yes–finances intact.

 In addition to missing potentially valuable opportunities to find win-win solutions, fighting over money leaves everyone poorer by definition.
 Money you spend fighting is money from which neither you nor your children will benefit.
 Rather than risking your future security trying to win today’s battles, I will help you stay focused on preserving what you have.
 Together we will work to try to increase the size of the pie, instead of just fighting about how to divide it.